-Dr. O'Connor combines fossil studies in the lab with field research in Madagascar, Tanzania, Egypt, Zimbabwe and Antarctica.
-Primarily focused on predatory dinosaurs and birds, his work advanced traditional fossil interpretations by his research examining how different soft-tissue systems - in particular the pulmonary system - influence the size and shape of features preserved on dinosaur skeletons.
+Dr. O'Connor combines laboratory studies with field research to address how organisms are matched to their environments and how changing environments ultimately influence biotic diversity on the planet.
+Primarily focused on predatory dinosaurs, birds and crocodiles, his early work advanced traditional fossil interpretations by examining how different soft-tissue systems - in particular the pulmonary and nervous systems - influence the size and shape of features preserved on dinosaur skeletons.
 Through O'Connor's work, much more is now known about how dinosaurs looked, moved and functioned.

-This discovery garnered much national media attention, including National Geographic, Discover, The New York Times, MSNBC.com and FOX News.
-Field work for this project was funded by the U.S. National Science Foundation (NSF) and the National Geographic Society.
+This discoveries garnered much national and international media attention, including National Geographic, Discover, The New York Times, BBC News, MSNBC.com and FOX News.
+Field and laboratory work for these projects are funded by the U.S. National Science Foundation (NSF) and the National Geographic Society.

 O'Connor's Media Placements include:

 - New York Times

 - A variety of other on-line science news outlets